 Building permits fees, which include processing, staff review and all required inspections, are based on the cost of the project as determined by square footage.
 Trade permits fees are based on the actual work being performed.
 Homeowners are eligible to obtain permits by filing an affidavit affirming they are doing the work themselves.
 When a contractor obtains a permit, the person who holds the license must sign the permit application.

 Permits are required for the following work: The provisions of the Code require any owner or authorized agent intending to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by the code, or to cause any such work to be done, shall first make application to the building official and obtain the required permit.
+Examples include:

 - Alterations / Structural repairs